Daph1986/postfly_jouw_online_drukkerij/README.md

 #### Images

-1. [POSTFLY](http://www.postfly.nl/) the POSTFLY logo provided by my colleague Filip Matthys.
+1. [POSTFLY](http://www.postfly.nl/) the POSTFLY logo provided by my colleague Filip Matthys, for the joboptions and base of the templates, and for the images on the deep black and resolution (sunflower image) page.
 2. [Flaticon](https://www.flaticon.com/free-icon/paper-plane_164627?term=paper%20plane&page=3&position=52&page=3&position=52&related_id=164627&origin=search) to get and adjust the paper plane of the logo.
 3. [favicon.io](https://favicon.io/favicon-converter/) was used to get the favicon of the logo.
 4. [Color-hex](https://www.color-hex.com/) was used to get the images of the colors that were used.
-5. [Grafische Groep Matthys](https://www.groepmatthys.com/) for their logo,  the images of the foil samples, the head office and the presses, thanks for my colleague Bart Lauwaert for providing the original photos to me.
+5. [Grafische Groep Matthys](https://www.groepmatthys.com/) for their logo,  the images of some foil samples and the foil fan, the head office and the presses, thanks for my colleague Bart Lauwaert for providing the original photos to me and for the how to cold foil pdf.
+6. [WPJournalist](https://wpjournalist.nl/avatar-maken/) to create the avatars of the team.
+7. [Adobe Stock](https://stock.adobe.com/nl), for the images on the speicifications, file type, color, resolution (dpi image), templates, FAQ, concept, contact, quotation, register, login and forgot password page.
+These are licensed images downloaded with a paid Adobe Stock account.
+8. The other images on the site and the screenshots of indesign etc. are my own photos and screenshots.

 ### Other

 1. [Luchidchart](https://www.lucidchart.com/pages/) to create the Django diagram model.
-1. [Tinypng](https://tinypng.com/) to resize the wireframe png's.
+2. [Tinypng](https://tinypng.com/) to resize the wireframe png's.

 <!-- 3. [cdnjs](https://cdnjs.com/) to get the fontawesome cdn from.
 5. [Am I Responsive?](http://ami.responsivedesign.is/) to check the responsiveness and make the mockups.